lee447/LLM-powered_program_generation_ARC-AGI/Progress.md

     5. Print results.

 ## Current results:
 The current, unfinished, pipeline **(using GPT-o3-mini)** was tested on the first 10 tasks of the created Evaluation_set (0 100 tasks).
-The following are the results:
+The costs were about 2CHF (1.95CHF) The following are the results:

     Saved program for task 1 as version 1: Candidate_programs\task_1\solution_v1.py
     Saved program for task 1 as version 2: Candidate_programs\task_1\solution_v2.py